 Have you ever wondered why cats run away?

-In this article, I’ll go through 7 scary reasons why cats run away and then help you with tips to prevent your cat from running away.
+In this article, I’ll go through 7 scary reasons why cats run away, and give tips to prevent escapees.

 This post is also sponsored by Petsnap.
 If you want to know the latest trends in the pet industry, visit Petsnap for more pro tips.